 Reach Out to Our Team Today

 If you suffered an illness or injury following a workplace incident, a lawyer from our team can help you file a workers’ compensation claim.
 Call Farmer & Morris Law, PLLC for a free case evaluation.
-The number of our Rutherfordton office is (828) 286-3866, and we can take your call twenty-four hours a day, seven days a week.
+We can take your call 24 hours a day, seven days a week.